Furkan-png/dry_bean_dataset_analysis/README.md

 ---

-I analyzed this dataset with DecisionTreeClassifier.
+I analyzed this dataset with --.
 I also used some preprocess functions.

 I am going to give 2 experiment about this analysis for the first time.
 I am going to add other experiments when I try them.